Zevphyr/Valkyr/README.md

-# Collab-website
+# Valkyr

-Collab video sharing site
+Creation of a video sharing web application made with the Flask library.

+Primarily an educational pursuit; seeking to improve my grasp on Python, front-end development, Flask, and flask extensions.